learnk8s/learnk8s.io/src/allocatable-resources/content.md

 **TL;DR:** Not all CPU and memory in your Kubernetes nodes can be used to run Pods.

-_The infographic below summaries the finding for allocations in Google Kubernetes Engine (GKE), Elastic Kubernetes Service (EKS) and Azure Kubernetes Service (AKS)._
+_The infographic below summarises how memory and CPU are allocated in Google Kubernetes Engine (GKE), Elastic Kubernetes Service (EKS) and Azure Kubernetes Service (AKS)._

 ![Allocatable resources in Kubernetes](allocatable-resources-infographic.png)